w00dw0rm/TVC_info/README.md

 * The 3D environment

 The virtual 3D environment used was a fictional location with indoor spaces, outdoor spaces, and 4 characters.
 The user had control of the camera position only, with no lens / aperture / lighting / object control, and could focus on any of the characters in the scene.
 A minority of users may have moved the characters if they felt the desire to do so, in order to achieve particular framing.
 The scene was static, with no moving objects.
-THe user could not control focal distance, or the render quality of the scene.
+The user could not control focal distance, or the render quality of the scene.
 As such, some images may appear pixelated, which should not be marked negatively.
+The facial expressions on the characters within the scene are fixed, and so disparities between facial expression and script emotion need to be ignored.

 The video below shows the environment: